Toyota Aurion (XV40): Australasia

 Toyota Australia released the special edition "Touring SE" in October 2007, based on the AT-X. Features gained over the AT-X comprised 16-inch alloy wheels, a rear spoiler, six CD stacker, a trip computer, dual zone climate control air-conditioning and a leather steering wheel and selection lever.
 Front and rear parking sensors, and dual-zone air conditioning were also fitted.
 The Touring SE was reintroduced in identical form in April 2008, again in October 2008, and then finally in April 2009.
 These 2009 versions differed slightly, with 17- in lieu of 16-inch wheels, the Sportivo grille, and sports front and rear lights.
 The price remains unchanged from the 2007 original.
 At the same time, a Touring SE variant of the Camry sedan was released with similar upgrades.

-In 2011, a special edition of the Aurion, called the "White LE" was released with only 250 built.
+In 2011, a special edition of the Aurion, called the "White Limited Edition" was released with only 250 built.
 The model is based on the Prodigy, however, features a unique exterior and interior combination.
 The White LE is painted white and has unique alloy wheels, similar to those found on the Australian version Camry Grande.
 The bodykit is from the Sportivo viarants and the model has unique badging.
-The interior is a mixture of black and off white on the leather seats and interior panels.
+The interior is a mixture of black and off-white on the leather seats and interior panels.